queuejw/LumetroLauncher/README.md

 MetroPhoneLauncher (MPL, MPLauncher) is an Android launcher designed to resemble Windows Phone 8. 🌟

+This is MPL version 8.0.
+It is lightweight, but contains far fewer features and customization options.
+Use it on older devices.

 MPL is still in development, but it already includes a range of features you might enjoy.
 Here’s what’s available so far: